 Early childhood leaders, as well as those who aspire to leadership roles in the future, are welcome to participate in the Leadership Initiative in a variety of ways.
 Sign up below to start to receiving our periodic newsletter and event announcements!

 To access member-only events, coaching and other servicesBecome

 The excellence of early childhood programs is reliant on the quality and caliber of the leader.
 The program leader sets the mission, vision, philosophy, and culture of a program.
 And yet, too many leaders come to the work with limited knowledge and expertise in early childhood management and leadership.
-The Leadership Initiative is designed to support the professional development and success of current leaders and prospective leaders in the early childhood field.
-The Leadership Initiative and this website provides early childhood leaders, as well as those who aspire to leadership roles in the future, with resources and opportunities to engage with their peers around the city and support professional development promoting access to excellence for all young children.
+The New York Early Childhood Professional Development Institute leads the Leadership Initiative, designed to support the professional development and success of current leaders and prospective leaders in the early childhood field.
+The Leadership Initiative and this website provide early childhood leaders, as well as those who aspire to leadership roles in the future, with resources and opportunities to engage with their peers and support professional development promoting access to excellence for all young children.

 We've compiled a list of degrees and credentials that leaders can pursue to advance their careers and enrich their practice.
 From NYAEYC credentials to Master's degrees for school principals this guide will help you find your next step in your journey.

 The Children’s Program Administrator Credential (CPAC) is a state-recognized credential that addresses the components essential for running early childhood and school-age programs.
 Both new and experienced administrators may choose to obtain the credential, as well as current teachers who aspire to administrative positions.
 Those individuals without program management experience will need to complete an internship to obtain the credential.